The Handsomest Drowned Man in the World: Plot

 The men are unable to find any relatives of the drowned man and they return home, where the village continues the funeral preparation as a group.
 The women, now attached to Esteban, place "altar decorations" on him, including a compass, holy water, and nails.
 The men grow annoyed and chide their wives for taking such elaborate measures for "a stranger".
 Esteban's face is then revealed to the men and they too are awed by the humble character they see in his face.
 Women go to get flowers in neighboring villages, since none grow in their own, and women from those villages come back to see Esteban.
 This continues until the village grows so crowded that it is "hard to walk about."
 They do not want Esteban buried as an "orphan" so a mother and father are chosen for him "from among the best people," as well as uncles, aunts, and cousins, until everyone is related to Esteban.
 Instead of burying him with an anchor they let him go without one so that he can return one day.
 This is when the village realizes how desolate and small their town appears.

 After Esteban is buried at sea, the village resolves to make their doors wider for Esteban's memory, to find springs like he would have, to paint their houses bright colors, and to plant flowers.
 The village imagines that one day a passing cruise ship will smell the flowers and the captain will point to their village and tell his passengers that it was Esteban's home.

+Analysis

+The story was included in Márquez's 1984 "Collected Stories".
+A study guide has been produced for the story.

+Constance Pedoto, in the Journal of Comparative Literature and Aesthetics, compares the magical realist story to tales from Alaska such as "The Cormorant Hunters" by the Iñupiat Frank Ellana or "Two Great Polar Bear Hunters" by the King Island Eskimo Aloysius Pikonganna.
+In her view, they are alike in combining the real and the surreal, deriving from an upbringing which combined superstitious beliefs and a harsh environment.